eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-Skill sets for applied machine learning, applied ML
+Skill sets for generic applied machine learning, applied ML
 + counter AI engineering
 + skill set:
 	- Minimum 2+ years of expertise in designing, implementing large scale data pipelines for data curation and analysis, operating in production environments, using Spark, pySpark, SparkSQL, with  Java, Scala or Python on premise or on Cloud (AWS, Google or Azure)